-- Maintain close contact with general and specialty medical providers of children with complex medical needs, and identify plans for continued care (e.g. utilization of telehealth services) in the event of office closures and other barriers to care during the pandemic. - Create a safety plan for when a child might require in-person medical evaluation, such as in an outpatient clinic or at an emergency room. - Ensure children have an adequate and ongoing supply of prescription medications. - Continue to follow recommendations about infection prevention, including for respiratory diseases such as influenza and COVID-19, from medical providers overseeing the care of children with complex health needs. - V. Explain whether the medical professionals at ORR are making expeditious individual assessments about a Class Member's eligibility for release when a Class Member has been exposed to COVID-19 or has a sponsor whose household has a confirmed case of COVID-19, and provide the average time in which such individual assessments take place during the reporting period.
+Maintain close contact with general and specialty medical providers of children with complex medical needs and identify plans for continued care (e.g. utilization of telehealth services) in the event of office closures and other barriers to care during the pandemic.

+- Create a safety plan for when a child might require in-person medical evaluation, such as in an outpatient clinic or at an emergency room. - Ensure children have an adequate and ongoing supply of prescription medications. - Continue to follow recommendations about infection prevention, including for respiratory diseases such as influenza and COVID-19, from medical providers overseeing the care of children with complex health needs. - V. Explain whether the medical professionals at ORR are making expeditious individual assessments about a Class Member's eligibility for release when a Class Member has been exposed to COVID-19 or has a sponsor whose household has a confirmed case of COVID-19, and provide the average time in which such individual assessments take place during the reporting period.

-As of August 24, 2020, there was one minor whose release was delayed due to a positive COVID-19 diagnosis.
-This is the minor identified in Figure 3 above.
+As of November 10, 2020, there were two minors whose release was delayed due to a positive COVID-19 diagnosis, as they complete their isolation protocols.
+These are the minors identified in Figure 3 above.
 Quarantine recommendations for minors who have been exposed to a confirmed COVID-19 case are made in collaboration with the local public health authority.